 Price, Running Costs, and Who Should Buy It

 The Zura, manufactured in the UK, sits in the smart, feature-rich end of the market, so expect to pay more than for a basic charger.
-Prices for home EV chargers typically start at around £400 and can exceed £1000, depending on the model and features.
-The 7.4kW model is typically priced at around £857.09 including VAT, with prices for higher-spec models exceeding £900 depending on specifications and features.
-Final price depends on the model, mounting, cable type, and any extra install work.
+Rolec sells through its installer and wholesaler network rather than publishing retail prices, so the final price depends on the model, mounting, cable type, and any extra install work.

 If you qualify for an OZEV grant, that helps with value.
 In the UK, the Zura is most appealing when you need flexibility, not just the cheapest box you can find.
-For those seeking a more affordable option, Rolec also offers the QUBEV Smart, which is known for its cost-effectiveness and user-friendly features.
-It competes with other popular brands such as Pod Point, which has a strong market presence and a range of home charging solutions.
+For those seeking a simpler option, Rolec also offers the QUBEV Smart.
+It competes with other popular brands such as Pod Point, which offers a range of home charging solutions.

 Typical Purchase and Installation Costs